shashankpatibandla/RythmicObservers/Deliverables/Data_Cleaning_Documentation.md

 In the columns “observed”, there is a binary question: Y or N. If there is Y then the value is assigned accordingly for the “intensity” column.
 If it is N then the value would be 0 in “intensity” column.
 We added ‘0’ on intensity column if the observed column has N.

-### A script or step-by-step textual description (or a combination) that documents your data cleaning process with enough detail for replication.
+### Data cleaning process

 ### A contributorship statement.
 1. Sujana - Worked on the issue and the rational to solve the issue part of this assignment
 2. Goutam - Worked on the description od data and metadata part of this assignment
-3. Shashank - Worked on textual description
+3. Shashank - Worked on data cleaning process

 Proofread by - Shashank Patibandla on 10/16/2018